A. Grant Transfers FROM Duke

 - The Owning Department will need to request a Duke Unique ID for the new PI.

-- A Principal Investigator (PI) Status Request form will need to be submitted via e-mail to the appropriate / assigned ORA specialist.
+- A Principal Investigator (PI) Status Request form may be needed to be submitted via Administrative Action.

-Once the above steps have been performed the department may proceed with the creation of the transfer application within SPS attaching the following information within the Internal Documentation under the Actions menu:
+Once the above steps have been performed the department may proceed with the creation of the SPS record for the transfer application.

 Transfer TO Duke guidance document: